dustinpfister/blog_posts/_posts/js-eval.md

 ## 1 - Basics of js eval

 In this section I will be starting out with just a few basic examples of eval in core javaScript as such these examples should work in just about all javaScript environments.
 Although I will be keeping these examples fairly simple I assume that you have at least some background with [javaScript when it comes to getting started](/2018/11/27/js-getting-started/).

+### - Source is up on github

+As with all [my other posts on vanilla javaScript](/categories/js/), the source code examples here can be found in my [test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-eval) on Github.

 ### 1.1 - js eval basic example